walshc/linearFeedbackModel/README.md

 # linearFeedbackModel

-This R package is work in progress and might not work as expected.
+This R package is very much work in progress and might not work as expected.
+Some portions of the code come from the `pgmm()` function in package `plm`.

 ### Description